mikisvaz/rbbt/index.md

 or even by using the framework as it is supposed to be used.

 The extent of the functionalities and the conceptual depth of the underlaying design makes approaching the Rbbt framework daunting.
-I'm spend many work sprints improving the accessibility of the functionalities, but few on documenting the core.
+I've spent many work sprints improving the accessibility of the functionalities, but few on documenting the core.
 I believe a good programmer with a little guidance can easily find code examples in workflows and test sets that illustrate the myriad